'Strong earthquake': 5.8 shake felt in Wellington, Central NZ

-A 5.8 magnitude earthquake has been felt in Wellington and throughout Central New Zealand tonight.
+A 5.8 magnitude earthquake has been felt in Wellington and throughout Central New Zealand.

 Newstalk ZB Wellington reporter Nick James described it as "a good shake".

-According to GeoNet's website, the quake had a magnitude of 5.8.
+According to GeoNet's website, tonight's quake had a magnitude of 5.8.
 It struck 30km northeast of French Pass at 9.07pm at a depth of 51km.

 The quake was reported as being felt by just over 44,500 people by 9.50pm, according to GeoNet's website, with 44 of them reporting "extreme" shakes.